Overcoming Trauma & Grief: Eliminate The Hurts That Haunt You

 Traumatized, Steven went back to work that same day.
 But for months afterward he couldn’t sleep and couldn’t stop his hands from shaking.
 By chance, Linda Alvarez, a Los Angeles CBS News anchor, took her bicycle to Steven’s shop shortly after the disaster and discussed it with him in a brief conversation.
 As they talked, Linda noticed that Steven was shaking.
 “It started that day,” Steven said.

-The image of Steven’s hands stayed with Linda.
+The image of Steven’s hands stayed with Linda as she believed he may need help overcoming trauma.
 A month later, while working on another story, Linda learned about work Amen Clinics was doing with a treatment technique called Eye Movement Desensitization and Reprocessing, or EMDR, planting the seed for a story about the treatment and Steven’s trauma.

 EDMR: A Powerful Tool To Feel Better Fast and Make It Last